By Jacqueline Olivo. USMC Daughter

 I kept a lot of emotions to myself because it was hard to get comfortable with people – that comes with time that I didn’t usually have.
 But, presently, I think it definitely prepared me for the real world.
 I had experiences I would never have had otherwise, and never would have developed the outlook and personality I have today.

-Author: Jacqueline Olivo is a college sophomore studying film editing.
+Jacqueline Olivo is a college senior studying film editing.
 She enjoys reading, writing, and making movies!
 She has friends in several states due to four PCS moves.
 Like most military kids she was born in one state, graduated high school in another and will graduate college in a third state!